COVID-19 Alert: SBA Change of Ownership

-Small Business Administration Issues New Guidance That Impacts M&A Transactions Involving PPP Loan RecipientsBy: Matthew L. Mitchell and Scott R. Bleier
+Small Business Administration Issues New Guidance That Impacts M&A Transactions Involving PPP Loan RecipientsBy: Scott R. Bleier and Matthew L. Mitchell

 Small Business Administration (“SBA”) “7(a) loans” are loans of up to $5 million that are partially guaranteed by the SBA.
 The CARES Act established the Paycheck Protection Program (“PPP”) as a new 7(a) loan program, and, as such PPP loans are subject to the same regulations that apply to 7(a) loans generally.
 The 7(a) loan regulations include, among other rules, procedures that require lenders, in certain circumstances, to obtain SBA consent before permitting a borrower to complete a “Change of Ownership” transaction.
 The stated purpose of this consent is to provide the SBA with an enforcement mechanism to better ensure repayment of loans.